droidconKE/chai/docs/automatedWorkflow.md

 # A note on RenovateBot

-`"baseBranches"` are just the branches that renovate bot will raise PRs against.Instead of separate branches it will raise it to just this branch specifically 'dependencyUpdates'.
+`"baseBranches"` are just the branches that renovate bot will raise PRs against.
+Instead of separate branches it will raise it to just this branch specifically 'dependencyUpdates'.

 By default renovate bot will group all updates together `"group:all"`.